bazuka1995/iOS-Calculator/README.txt

 A GUI Calculator for Assignment 1
 Made by Dov Royal 11995305
-All code is contained in /Calculator/ViewController.swift
+All code is contained in /Calculator/ViewController.swift This calculator has been simulated using the iPhone 11 Pro Max

 Some function of the calculator:
 1. Operation buttons include +, -, /, x and = buttons